 If you are looking for a challenging career and have a desire to learn, achieve, and give your best to society, a career as an occupational therapy assistant may be for you.

 The occupational therapy assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its Web address is www.acoteonline.org.
 Graduates of the program will be eligible to sit for the national certification examination for the occupational therapy assistant, administered by the National Board for Certification in Occupational Therapy (NBCOT).
 The NBCOT is located at 12 South Summit Av., Suite 100, Gaithersburg, MD 20877, telephone number 301-990-7979 web site www.nbcot.org.
 After successful completion of this exam, the graduate will be a certified occupational therapy assistant (COTA ).
-In addition, most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
-Note that a felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.
+In addition, most states require licensure to practice; however, state licenses are usually based on the results of the NBCOT certification examination.
+A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 Your success in Occupational Therapy Assistant (Associate's) starts at the following locations:

 NOTE: Program details subject to change.
 See the official campus catalog and appropriate addenda for the latest information.